decentralized-identity/presentation-request/README.md

-# DID Credential Manifest
+# DID Presentation Request

-The DID Credential Manifest allows an Issuer of a specific credential to specify their verification requirements to Subjects.
+The DID Presentation Request allows a Verifier of credential information to specify what information needs to be conveyed to them in order to grant a specific action or access.

 Details can be found in the [Explainer](explainer.md).